-Barcode is a machine-readable code which will be in a predefined format of dark bars and white spaces that is affixed to retail stores, identification cards, etc. to identify a particular product, number, person, etc. It is a way to encode the information in a visual pattern that a machine can read.
+Barcode is a machine-readable code that will be in a predefined format of dark bars and white spaces that is affixed to retail stores, identification cards, etc. to identify a particular product, number, person, etc. It is a way to encode the information in a visual pattern that a machine can read.
 Barcode in excel can be created by using the barcode font from the font list.
-In order to get the option of different excel barcode font, we should install it from the dafont website
+In order to get the option of different excel barcode font, we should install it from the dafont website.

-Download the barcode font list by clicking the download option as shown in the above picture.
-Open the folder that got downloaded and we can find the link to install the barcode fonts as below:
+- Download the barcode font list by clicking the download option, as shown in the above picture.
+Open the folder that got downloaded, and we can find the link to install the barcode fonts as below:

-We can also access different type of barcodes by clicking on the barcode as shown below:
+- We can also access different type of barcodes by clicking on the barcode, as shown below:

-When we click for the other barcode options as shown in the above figure we can see the other fonts that are available for barcodes as follows:
+- When we click for the other barcode options, as shown in the above figure, we can see the other fonts that are available for barcodes as follows:

 Example #1 – Creating barcode using the “Code39” barcode Font